maphy-psd/texliveonfly/README.md

 # texliveonfly
 Script to download TeX Live Packages "on the fly"

 Original written by Saitulaa Naranong

+Download of the last version by Saitulaa Naranong [v1.2](https://github.com/maphy-psd/texliveonfly/archive/v1.20.zip)

 ##### From the original thread http://latex-community.org/forum/viewtopic.php?f=12&t=15194